Melatonin receptor: History

 Melatonin has been known about since the beginning of the 20th century with experiments led by Carey P. McCord and Floyd P. Allen.
 The two scientists obtained extracts of the pineal gland from bovines and noticed its blanching effects on the skin of tadpoles.
 The melatonin chemical was found and isolated in the pineal gland in 1958 by physician Aaron B. Lerner.
 Due to its ability to lighten skin, Lerner named the compound melatonin.
 Discovery of high affinity binding sites for melatonin were found near the end of the 20th century.
 The experiment to find these binding sites utilized an expression cloning strategy to isolate the site.
 The receptor was first cloned from the melanophores of Xenopus laevis.
 In recent years, research with melatonin has shown to improve neurological disorders such as Parkinson's, Alzheimer's disease, brain edema, and traumatic brain injury, alcoholism, and depression.
 Also, regulation of addictive behavior has been associated with the increase of melatonin receptor-related cAMP in the mesolimbic dopaminergic system.
-Melatonin treatment has also been studied as a remedy of disturbed circadian rhythms found in conditions such a jet lag, shift work, and types of insomnia.
+Melatonin treatment has also been studied as a remedy of disturbed circadian rhythms found in conditions such as jet lag, shift work, and types of insomnia.